Updated:Tuesday, 8 April 2014 (after SECOND service visit) (changes marked in italic)

 Issue #9: During the first test drive with my son, the map went grey.
 I noticed that I still had 2 or 3 bars on the 3G reception indicator, but that the 3G symbol had disappeared.
 Luckily I read my forums, so I immediately knew that I needed to reboot the system.
 I safely parked the car and held both steering wheel buttons until the big screen went black.
 A minute or so later, everything was fixed and the map worked again.
 Mind you: I had hardly driven more than 30 km when this occurred.
 If it’s something common, I would expect the DS to explain how you can reset the system during their delivery pitch.
 He didn't, though.
 Whatever, it worked again.
 I was happy.

-Issue #10 (not yet resolved, need 2nd service visit - parts are ordered): Sticky turn signal.
+Issue #10 (resolved during 2nd service visit): Sticky turn signal.
 When I take a lefthand turn and fully turn on the turning signal, the blinker stalk often doesn’t return to neutral.
 The blinker keeps going forever, until I manually return the stalk in the center position (which obviously is not forever).

 Issue #11 (resolved): The chrome bar around the windows didn't align at the rear doors on both sides.